charlespoulin58/code-review-todo-list/README.md

 - `500`: Internal server error
 ## Tests

 I used Postman to test the API endpoints.
 I have provided the postman test scripts and test cases.
 Due to time constraints, I was unable to finish the test for the delete endpoint.
 These tests would need to be improved by testing the outcome in the actual database.
 Right now, I am only able to test the server responses and the code to see if the endpoint was successful.
 This could be done in Jest/Supertest, but due to time, I was unable to get this configured.
 This would take me an additional hour or two to figure out (I am unfamiliar with those technologies currently).
+NOTE: I beleive you would have to create a few documents first before testing all the endpoints.
+A quick way to do that is to naviagte to the POST endpoint and run it a few times to populate your test database.
+Then you can run the suite of tests.

 ### Running Postman Tests